aaryatopiwala/FAMSA-GPU/README.md

 Change flag `-t` from 1 to other numbers to test multithreading.

-If you really want to change the block configurations, locate the file in `src/gpu/GPU_LCS.CU`.
-Look for lines 541-555 for kernel launch config.
+Locate the file in `src/gpu/GPU_LCS.CU`.
+Look for lines 541-555 to change kernel launch config for numblock and blocksize.
+Locate the same file in line 371 to change the configuration of N_STEAM and BATCH_SIZE.